altaga/Follow-my-paws/README.md

 * [WEB Interface Setup](#web-interface-setup)
 * [The Final Product](#the-final-product)

-## Introduction:
+## Solution

-The horrid care pets get when they are transported in parcel services.
-Sometimes we need to send pets with parcel services.
-How can we be sure they're fine at all times?
-Take into consideration how baggage is treated.

 <img src="https://i.ibb.co/rtkSBcX/177088359.jpg" width="500">

-I will make an integral IoT solution to monitor the pet’s environment, in order to ensure their well-being throughout their journey, all this also integrated with a cloud platform which, in addition to showing me the status of the package in real time, also sends notifications at the frequency that is convenient.
+I will make an integral IoT solution to monitor the pet’s environment, in order to ensure their well-being throughout their journey.
+All this also integrated with a cloud platform which, in addition to showing the status of the package in real time, also sends notifications at the frequency that is convenient.

 The current monitoring solutions are restricted to only lifeless packages, this making the continuous monitoring of pets a novelty.
 It is useful because thanks to this system pet owners can be 100% sure that their pets will be well and can monitor and follow them throughout their journey.